 The Peabody online programs offered by Peabody College are distance programs.
 Please note that the effective Monthly Housing Allowance rate for those enrolled solely in distance learning is one-half the national average MHA.
 For more information, click here.
-Students in the Peabody online programs should also review the VA’s information on How is my housing allowance paid if I'm not a full-time student?

 As of August 15, 2019, the VA has indicated that hybrid courses may be certified as "in residence" courses.

 Students who plan to enroll in a study abroad program are advised to consult with a school certifying official to determine whether or not the study abroad program has been approved for VA educational benefits prior to enrolling in the study abroad program.

 Students who wish to study overseas should review Information for Students Wishing to Attend Foreign Schools provided by the VA to determine whether or not the program in which they hope to enroll is approved for veterans’ educational benefits.
 If the overseas program is approved for veterans’ educational benefits, students should contact a school certifying official to find out when VA educational payments will occur and whether or not the VA educational payments will cover the total cost of the overseas program.